TheRealAlph4/HollowKnight.BingoBoardReplay/README.md

 # BingoBoardReplay
 This mod was made to help tournament organizers restream bingosync boards when the players have a stream delay.
-It connects to two bingosync rooms as specified by the user, and when it receives a goal-mark on the "source" board, it waits the specified time and marks the same slot with the same color on the "destination" board.
+It connects to two bingosync rooms as specified by the user, and when it receives a goal-mark on the "player" board, it waits the specified time and marks the same slot with the same color on the "replay" board.

 # How to use
-Install and enable the mod.
+1. Install and enable the mod in Lumafly, and start the game
-> Note: If this is your first time using the mod, start the game and close it again immediately.
-This creates the global settings file.

-Find the global settings file at `AppData\LocalLow\Team Cherry\Hollow Knight\BingoBoardReplay.GlobalSettings.json`.
-Paste the room info into the correct places.
-The room link can be the full link, or just the room code from the end of the link.
-"Source" is where the game is being played, "destination" is where the replay will happen.
-The delay should be given as a (non-negative) whole number in seconds.
-After it's set up, save the global settings file, and open Hollow Knight.
-You should see "ReplayBot" join both rooms, reveal both cards, and write a message in the destination room confirming source room and delay.
-Leave the game running while the match is being played.

-Notes:
-- There is currently no way to change any of the information from within the game.
-Close the game, edit the settings file and restart the game if you need to change anything.
-- There are no checks making sure that the boards are the same.
-- The same *slot* gets marked, regardless of the goals on either board.
-- Generating new boards while the bot is running should be fine.
-The bot should automatically reveal the new card.
-If it does not, restart the game.
-- There should **not** be several people replaying to the same destination board.
-This mod replays all marks, regardless of color.
-- It doesn't matter who has this mod installed, it can just be a TO and none of the players.
+2. Go to BingoBoardReplay's mod-menu `Options > Mods > BingoBoardReplay`
+3. Input the players' stream delay as the `Main Delay` in seconds
+4. Input the links and passwords of the two rooms
+5. Click the `Start Replay` button
+6. If necessary, click the `Clone Board` button to reproduce the exact state of the player board in the replay room
+7. While the game is going, pay attention to whether the replay timing matches the streams, and adjust the `Secondary Delay` accordingly

+# Notes
+1. As the bot joins the rooms, it will display in-game whether the rooms are in lockout mode or not, you can use this to make sure the player room has the correct setting
+2. There is a counter displaying how many goal marks have happened in the player room, that haven't been replayed yet in the replay room
+3. The `Clone Board` button will always set the replay room to non-lockout
+4. Leaving the mod-menu does not interrupt the replay (as long as you keep the game open)